Top 20 mistakes to avoid while traveling in Croatia

 19. Renting a car (or not)

-There’s a thing about renting a car in Croatia.
-While you technically don’t need it, it could make your trip easier and more convenient, as you don’t need tours and public transportation to get around.
+Here’s the thing about renting a car in Croatia – While you technically don’t need it, it could make your trip easier and more convenient, as you don’t need tours and public transportation to get around.

 That being said, Croatia has an excellent public transportation system, and you can easily get by bus around the country.
 Regional buses run to popular tourist destinations like Krka or Plitvice from Zagreb and Split and also serve smaller towns along the coast.